Need a flight home for Turkey Day? Data shows that time is running out for you to get a good deal on Thanksgiving flights.

-Thanksgiving is just under two months away, and travel numbers are expected to set yet another pandemic record.
+Thanksgiving is under two months away, and travelers will certainly be taking to the skies in full force to see friends and family again this year.
 That means prices are far more likely to go up than down the longer you wait to book a flight home for the holidays.

 Look, flight prices are unpredictable – they're constantly changing, minute-by-minute.
 Just like there's no best day to book flights, there's no ironclad rule on how far in advance you should book no matter when or where you're traveling.
 But Google Flights has some solid data based on crunching five years of airfare that backs us up here.